ros-infrastructure/robots.ros.org/_posts/2023-08-25-husarion-panther.md

 title: Panther
 date: 2023-08-25
 description:
-icon: /assets/img/robots/husarion-panther/panther_icon.jpg
+icon: /assets/img/robots/husarion-panther/panther-icon.png
-image: /assets/img/robots/husarion-panther/panther_1.jpg
+image: /assets/img/robots/husarion-panther/panther-1.png
-introduction: Autonomous, mobile robot (AMR) platform dedicated for outdoor environment.
+introduction: Panther is an autonomous, mobile robot (AMR) platform dedicated for outdoor environment.
 Compliant with IP54 or IP66 rate of protection.
-Depending on the use-case it can be equipped with a robot arm, LIDAR, RGB-D camera, GPS, UWB and other additional equipment.
-It can be used in various areas of application such as agriculture, rescue, inspection and many more.
+Depending on the use case it can be equipped with a robot arm, LIDAR, RGB-D camera, GPS, UWB and other additional equipment.
+It can be used in various areas of application such as construction, agriculture, logistics, inspection and many more.
 main-class: 'ground'
 color: '#EF0A15'
 tags:
 - 'autonomous'
-- 'education'
 - 'ground'
+- 'outdoor'
 - 'lidar'
 - 'mobile base'
 - 'research'